Foundations of Cyber Hygiene: 12 Essential Steps to Protect Your Business

 The Risks of Poor Cyber Hygiene:

-- Data Breaches: Bad actors can steal sensitive data like customer information, credit card details, and intellectual property.
-These breaches can lead to legal consequences, customer distrust, and massive fines, especially if compliance laws (like GDPR or HIPAA) are violated.
+• Data Breaches: A security breach can occur when bad actors steal sensitive data like customer information, credit card details, and intellectual property.
+These breaches can lead too legal consequences, customer distrust, and massive fines, especially if compliance laws (like GDPR or HIPAA) are violated.

 The good news?
-Most attacks are preventable with consistent cyber hygiene practices.
+Most attacks are preventable with consistent hygiene practices.

 Challenges of Maintaining Cyber Hygiene